 Note on Foreign Vendors and Small Businesses:

 Most foreign vendors will not be familiar with U.S. export regulations.
-If you are unable to obtain an ECCN from the foreign vendor then proceed to the secondary method of self-classifying below.
+If you are unable to obtain an ECCN from the foreign vendor, then proceed to the secondary method of self-classifying below.

 Smaller U.S. businesses may or may not conduct business internationally.
 However, it is still worth asking the question above in case they do.
 If they do not, proceed to the secondary method below.